A Combined Preconditioning Strategy for Nonsymmetric Systems: Applications and numerical results

+To get a rough idea of computational cost, we show the time to solution in seconds for the four approaches in Table \ref{time}.
+We conclude that the $ Z^{-1} $ preconditioner is not competitive because it is the most expensive in terms of time per iteration and it also requires the most iterations.
+For this reason we do not consider it further in these numerical results.
+The two preconditioning techniques that use the variable--step preconditioner GMRES variant are seen to be effective in convergence rate but to be somewhat more expensive than the classical $ B^{-1} $ preconditioner, as we might expect.
+The timings presented in this table are intended to compare the computational costs of the preconditioning strategies and not to demonstrate high performance on parallel machines, which is not evident unless we consider a much larger problem. \\

 In practice for parallel computing applications the coarse solve in \eqref{standardasm} would not be done exactly.
 Another modification that is often made in practice is to restart GMRES after several iterations.
 In Tables \ref{practicaliterations}, \ref{practicalrate}, and \ref{practicaltime} we repeat the previous experiment where the relative residual tolerance for the coarse solves is set to $ 10^{-4} $ and GMRES is restarted every 10 iterations.
 (These tables should be compared to Tables \ref{iterations}, \ref{rate}, and \ref{time} respectively.)
-We see that the convergence behavior is quite similar and the computational cost is lower, suggesting that these common modifications are also useful and effective for our preconditioning strategies.\\
+We see that the convergence behavior is quite similar and the computational cost is lower, suggesting that these common modifications are also useful and effective for our preconditioning strategies.
+Corresponding convergence curves are shown in Figure \ref{residualinexact}.\\

 To see how these methods scale to larger problems, we consider a much finer mesh in Tables \ref{fineriterations}, \ref{finerrate}, and \ref{finertime}, while keeping the mesh size for the coarse solve quite coarse.
-The scalability of the preconditioners in terms of iterations is still present, the preconditioner still performs well, and in these cases we can see fairly good parallel scalability in the sense that for a fixed problem size, doubling the number of processors in the parallel solve roughly cuts the execution time in half for all our preconditioning strategies.\\
+The scalability of the preconditioners in terms of iterations is still present, the preconditioner still performs well, and in these cases we can see fairly good parallel scalability in the sense that for a fixed problem size, doubling the number of processors in the parallel solve roughly cuts the execution time in half for all our preconditioning strategies.
+Again convergence curves for this case are shown in Figure \ref{residualsmallh}.\\